facebook/IT-CPE/chef/cookbooks/cpe_screensaver/README.md

 to end users, they may think they can change it via the UI and will find out their settings keep getting mashed by the profile.
 Consider a lockdown profile "DisabledPreferencePanes" to work in conjunction with this cookbook.

+Some ScreenSaver preferences are stored in ByHost preferences.
+For consistent management, the hashes need to be Set-Once, style MCX so this another reason to use a lockdown profile as mentioned above.

 Also note the "Start after:" UI element is wildly inconsistent as it has fixed values (0,1,2,5,10,20,30,1 Hour) in the drop down menu.
 If you set a value that is not listed in the UI, the os will honor your value, but the UI element will not show it instead, defaulting to 20 Minutes.
-Another reason to consider a lockdown profile "DisabledPreferencePanes" to work in conjunction with this cookbook.
+Yet another reason to consider a lockdown profile "DisabledPreferencePanes" to work in conjunction with this cookbook.

-Example using defaults command `defaults -currentHost write com.apple.screensaver idleTime 240`
+Example using defaults command `defaults -currentHost write com.apple.screensaver idleTime 240` wont show 4 minutes in the UI.